vibe-coding-26/Vibe-Coding-/README.md

 > **"Sync Your Interface with Your Vibe."**

-**Vibers** is a Generative UI experiment where the entire dashboard—layout, colors, fonts, and components—restructures itself in real-time based on the user's intent and emotional state, powered by a Local LLM (Llama 3 via Ollama).
+**Transit** is a Generative UI experiment where the entire dashboard—layout, colors, fonts, and components—restructures itself in real-time based on the user's intent and emotional state, powered by a Local LLM (Llama 3 via Ollama).

 ---